 Wear comfortable clothing that makes it easy for the therapist to access the areas being treated.
 Loose-fitting pants that expose your knee or a tank top for a shoulder is always a good idea.
 Comfortable shoes are also important as you may be asked to perform some additional testing while walking or standing.

 How long will a session last?

-How long will I need to come?
+How long will I need to attend therapy?

 Will my insurance pay for physical therapy?

 Most insurance companies have benefits that cover physical therapy.
 Some insurance companies require a co-payment and others require a co-insurance.
 We recommend that you call your insurance company before starting physical therapy to verify your benefits.
-We will confirm these befits at or before your initial visit.
+We will confirm these benefits at or before your initial visit.